alberthdev/resetmsmice/README.md

 `make install`

 ## Running ResetMSMice ##
 Simply run it as root to fix the problem!
+Follow the above instructions to run ResetMSMice as root.
+One of the commands below should work:

+    sudo resetmsmice
+    su -c "resetmsmice"
+    resetmice (as root)

 Alternatively, you may wish to add a udev rule to allow the program to run without requiring root permissions.

 ### Usage ###
     resetmsmice v0.9.1 - Microsoft Mice Fixer